Chairperson of the Karnataka Legislative Council

-The Chairperson of the Karnataka Legislative Council is the presiding officer of the Karnataka Legislative Council, the main law-making body for the Indian state of Karnataka.
+The chairperson of the Karnataka Legislative Council is the presiding officer of the Karnataka Legislative Council, the main law-making body for the Indian state of Karnataka.
 The chairperson is elected by the members of the Karnataka Legislative Council (until 1973, the Mysore Legislative Council).
 The chairperson is usually a member of the Legislative Council.

+List of chairpersons

+Mysore was renamed to Karnataka on 1 November 1973.

-List of the chairman's
+List of deputy chairpersons

 Mysore was renamed to Karnataka on 1 November 1973.